-We are a high performing, Ofsted rated outstanding academy that is part of the Education Partnership Trust.
+We are a high performing, Outstanding academy that is part of the Education Partnership Trust.
 As such we share the Trust's core principles of high expectations, partnership, passion and innovation.

 At Pleckgate everyone is committed to providing the best educational experiences and opportunities for our students.
-At the heart of our work is a commitment to high quality teaching and learning, and achievement for all.
-For our students to be safe, happy and successful, developing as individuals into caring, responsible citizens who are proud of their achievements.
+At the heart of our work is a commitment to high quality teaching and learning, and achievement for all, and for our students to be safe, happy and successful, developing as individuals into caring, responsible citizens who are proud of their achievements.

-We are on a journey to provide a world class education to every child and we would be honoured if you choose to join that journey with us.
+We are on a journey to provide a world class education to every child and we would be honoured if you choose to join us.

-I look forward to meeting you as we work together in partnership to make your child's stay at Pleckgate successful and fulfilling.
+We look forward to meeting you as we work together in partnership to make your child's stay at Pleckgate successful and fulfilling.